 A final album was recorded but not released.

 Mark Doyon now records as Arms of Kismet (and occasionally as Waterslide).
-His new album is called Ballast and Bromides and features the Wampeters collaboration, “Be There.”
+His most recent album is called Ballast and Bromides and features the Wampeters collaboration, “Be There.”
 Scott Goodrick records as Peroxide Vampire.
 Eamon Loftus produces and engineers music at his own facility, Brick House Recording.

 The newly remastered Look What’s Left (25th Anniversary) comes out this fall.